 - Peel and halve the ginger and garlic lengthwise, then add to the dashi.
 Bring to a rolling boil over medium-high heat.
 Boil for 5 minutes, skimming the foam off the top of the pot constantly.

 - Reduce to medium-low, cover and cook for 10 minutes, then remove from heat and skim foam again if necessary.
-Let rest 15 minutes, then strain liquid into a heat safe container.
-Discard the ginger, garlic, and onions and return dashi liquid to the pot (rinse the pot first if necessary).
+Replace cover and let rest 15 minutes, then strain liquid into a heat safe container.
+Rinse the dashi pot, discard the ginger, garlic, and onions and return the dashi liquid to the clean pot.
 Cover and set aside.

-- While the dashi is resting, heat a large, deep sauté pan over medium heat and add sesame and avocado oils and garlic.
-Sauté garlic until golden brown (1-2 minutes), then remove and place garlic in the bottom of the mushroom bowl with the coconut aminos.
+- While the dashi is resting, heat a large, deep sauté pan over medium-high heat and add the avocado oil and garlic.
+Sauté garlic until golden brown (1-2 minutes), then remove and place garlic in the bottom of the mushroom dish with the marinade.

-- Reduce heat to medium-low, pour reserved coconut aminos mixture and garlic over the mushrooms, cover and cook 2-3 minutes.
-Flip the mushrooms again, season with a pinch of salt, remove from heat, then cover and set aside.
+- Reduce heat to medium-low, pour reserved marinade and garlic over the mushrooms, and cook 3-5 minutes, stirring as needed, until liquid thickens into a deep brown sauce of unfathomable deliciousness.
+Remove from heat, remove and slice the garlic cloves, then return them to the pan, cover and set aside.

 Putting it Together